Stargate (film): Plot

-They emerge inside a pyramid on the arid desert planet of Abydos.
-Jackson attempts to locate the symbols required for the return journey through the Stargate but fails.
+They emerge inside a temple at the base of a pyramid on an arid desert planet.
+Jackson searches for the symbols required for the return journey through the Stargate, but the pyramid complex lacks any visible markings.
 O'Neil orders Kawalsky to set up camp.
 Jackson sees a mastadge, a large animal with a harness, which drags him off when he approaches it to investigate.
 O'Neil, Kawalsky and Brown follow and they discover a tribe of humans working to mine a strange mineral, which Brown identifies as the same material the Stargate is made of.
 O'Neil radios the others to secure basecamp.
 Following them back to their city, Jackson realizes that the people speak a variant of Ancient Egyptian and is able to communicate with them.
-He learns that the tribe sees him and his comrades as emissaries of their god Ra due to an amulet given to him by Catherine.
+He learns that the tribe sees him and his comrades as emissaries of their god Ra because he is wearing Catherine's amulet.
 The tribe's chieftain Kasuf presents Jackson with his daughter Sha'uri as a gift, and although Jackson initially refuses her, he later becomes romantically attached to her.
 O'Neil befriends Kasuf's teenaged son Skaara and his friends.
-That night, Ra's ship lands atop the pyramid structure, and his soldiers capture Ferretti and Freeman while killing Porro and Reilly.
+That night, Ra's ship arrives, causing a large sandstorm, and lands atop the pyramid structure.
+His soldiers capture Ferretti and Freeman while killing Porro and Reilly.

-Through hidden markings and discussions with the tribe, Jackson learns that Ra is an alien being who came to Earth during the Ancient Egyptian period to possess human bodies to extend his own life.
+Jackson finds and translates hidden murals and heiroglyphs with help from Sha'uri and discussions with the tribe.
+He learns that Ra is an alien being who came to Earth during the Ancient Egyptian period to possess human bodies to extend his own life.
 Ra enslaved these humans and used the Stargate to bring some of them to Abydos to mine the mineral that is used in the alien technology.
 Humans on Earth revolted, overthrew Ra's overseers, and buried the Stargate to prevent its use.
 During this investigation, Jackson comes across a cartouche containing six of the seven symbols needed to configure the Stargate for the return to Earth, but the seventh has been broken off and has worn away.